 Obi-Wan fell outdoors into a body of water, and searching for his body would be difficult, and if they didn't find it, there's a number of things that could've happened to it (washed away, eaten by some scavenger, etc.).
 Whereas Yoda fell inside.
 Only place his body could've been if he was dead was on the floor below.
 And, to be fair, the clone troopers at least sent out seeker droids to check.

-In the 2008 movie adaptation of Iron Man, Big Bad Stane seemingly falls to his death from over 85,000 feet.
+In Iron Man, Big Bad Stane seemingly falls to his death from over 85,000 feet.
 The next scene shows protagonist Stark barely making it back alive, seemingly setting it up like Stane DID die.
 However, he was perfectly fine, and only died when the arc reactor he was over blew up in a classic example of powerglowing.

 The first Hellboy film has the Nazi clockwork assassin dropped into a pit of spikes, but he is still twitching even after having been impaled.
 So Hellboy drops a... cog? on him, burying him.
 If he's still alive, we don't know.